Springerle/py-generic-project/docs/installing.rst

 .. code-block:: shell

-    apt-get install python python-setuptools python-pkg-resources \
+    sudo apt-get install python3 python3-setuptools python3-pkg-resources python3-pip
-                    python-virtualenv python-pip

-To successfully install C extension packages like ``lxml`` from source into a ``virtualenv``, you also need the necessary build tools like ``gcc`` or ``clang``.
+To successfully install C extension packages like ``lxml`` from source into a virtual environment, you also need the necessary build tools like ``gcc`` or ``clang``.
 On Debian-like systems, this means:

 .. code-block:: shell

-    apt-get install python-dev libffi-dev build-essential git
+    apt-get install python3-dev libffi-dev build-essential git

-While the new ``wheel`` format for binary distributions can make this unneccessary, there are practical limitations: wheels have to be built and uploaded to PyPI, which is seldom the case for every combination of packages and platforms.
+While the ``wheel`` format for binary distributions can make this unneccessary, there are practical limitations: wheels have to be built and uploaded to PyPI, which is seldom the case for every combination of packages and platforms.
 Also, wheels are not yet fully supported for POSIX at the time of this writing.